 - Use some setting spray to preserve it all night for your Halloween shenanigans.

 Infographic: How To Do A Simple Bat Wing Eyeliner

-The bat wing eyeliner is one of the most popular eye makeup styles today.
+The bat wing eyeliner is one of the most popular eye makeup styles today in the world of beauty and cosmetics.
 This simple rendition is a creative and arguably bolder take on the traditional winged eyeliner.
 It is an incredible alternative for people with hooded lids, as it wonderfully compliments the shape of the eyes.
 Check out the infographic below to learn how to create the simple bat wing eyeliner.

 Whether you want to create a simple or a realistic wing with elaborate eyeshadow work, the bat wing eyeliner accommodates all eye shapes and delivers the most effortless, high-impact effect.
 This eyeliner style can be done with a liquid, gel, or pencil eyeliner to achieve a daytime or nighttime look.
 You can choose a conventional monochromatic design or enhance the appearance by adding a splash of color to the traditional black wing.
 This simple look adds an element of edge and versatility to your regular office wardrobe or funky Halloween costume.
 With a little patience and practice, the bat wing can be your go-to makeup look.

 Is it true that bat wing eyeliners make your eyes look bigger?

 Yes.
 Bat wing eyeliners can give the illusion of bigger eyes.
 Elongate the wing outwards for smaller eyes and avoid heavy eyeliner on the upper eyelids.

 Can you apply bat wing eyeliner to aged eyes?